In agile era, all of us are hearing the following approaches. Let’s give insights & compare on three approaches ATDD, TDD and BDD

 ATDD usually involves establishing the criteria first, most often from a user perspective, and, acceptance tests are developed and run to see the results of failure with the right code based on examples.

-Customer need technical help.
+The customer needs technical help.
 Developer and Tester to provide technical support.
 Pair wise authoring.
 Developers need business knowledge.
-Customer can provide business rules.
+Customers can provide business rules.
 Pair wise implementation

 Test Approach for TDD